 [02:40] Her Interest in Becoming a Physician

 Taking the nontraditional route, Shoshana realized she wanted to become a doctor way after college.
 Her undergrad studies ran the gamut from Fine Arts to Women Studies, Spanish, and Marine Conservation Biology.
 At the very end of college, she thought she would be pursuing a Doctorate in Marine Science.
-But she quickly realized it wasn't enough for her.
-She wanted to work with humans, not creatures who can't talk back at her.
+But she quickly realized it wasn’t enough for her.
+She wanted to work with humans, not creatures who can’t talk back to her.
 Not knowing what her next steps would be, she took a job all the way across the country in North Carolina.
-She had opportunity to work at a medical center. three months into the process of being an intern at the medical center, she realized she wanted to go to medical school.
+She had opportunity to work at a medical center.
+Three months into the process of being an intern at the medical center, she realized she wanted to go to medical school.

 At 23, she found herself back in college doing undergrad courses at UNC Chapel Hill.
 She completed the coursework the following year and took the MCAT.
-It wasn't until she was 25 that she thought she has done all the work, taken the exam, applied and somebody wanted her.
+It wasn’t until she was 25 that she thought she had done all the work, taken the exam, applied and somebody wanted her.

 There were times she thought of doing something else.
 She felt she had many years to continue to think about the right professional course for her.
-She was lucky to have great mentors that had come before her who have also taken time off between college and medical school.
-It's changing now since most people take some time off or take the nontraditional route before starting medical education.
+She was lucky to have great mentors that had come before her, who have also taken time off between college and medical school.
+It’s changing now since most people take some time off or take the nontraditional route before starting medical education.

-Shoshana says that if you have a million interests and medicine is just one of the many and not the end all be all for you, don't go into medicine.
-Because there are so many factors that come along with it such as time commitment and financial proponent.
-It's hard especially for women since you're spending seven years minimum to complete the training.
-That's a lot of time of your life to give up.
-It's worth it but she thinks you really have to be sure this is something you want to do.
+Shoshana says that if you have a million interests and medicine is just one of the many and not the end all be all for you, don’t go into medicine.
+Because there are so many factors that come along with it, such as time commitment and financial proponent.
+It’s hard, especially for women, since you’re spending seven years minimum to complete the training.
+That’s a lot of time of your life to give up.
+It’s worth it but she thinks you really have to be sure this is something you want to do.

-For many people, having a family is something they see as a part of their future lives, if it isn't already.
-For women, especially, age 22-32 is prime time for people to be thinking about children and family, although it's not for everybody
+For many people, having a family is something they see as a part of their future lives, if it isn’t already.
+For women, especially, age 22-32 is prime time for people to be thinking about children and family, although it’s not for everybody.

 [08:25] Finding a Mentor and Asking Specific Questions